How to Keep Feral Cats Away from Your House

 - Humane scare tactics

-The first step is to identify whether you’re dealing with a stray cat or a feral cat.
+The first step in determining how to keep cats away from your house is to identify whether you’re dealing with a stray cat or a feral cat.

 A stray cat might be well socialized and well-kept, as they have been domesticated at some point in their life.
 In this case, it’s best to take the cat to your local vet or shelter to scan for a microchip in case they wandered away from home.
 If not, the shelter can find a loving home for them.